TamasKn/kraken2-guide/index.md

     ```
   Navigate to the folder that set as OUTPUT_DIR and find a `multiqc_report.html` for details and visualizations.

+**Note**: The short read quality control used FastQC which gives a more detailed result than FastP (FastPLong for long-reads, FastP for short-reads), feel free to use FastQC and MultiQC the same way as discussed at the Short-read Data Preparation.
+FastPLong used here because it does all the necessary steps at once.

 ---
 From this point the steps can be applied to Short- and Long-reads sequences too.